shwina/still-magic/_en/finale.md

 the right answer *is* in research software, which makes it difficult to check that we're getting it.

-## 7. Things that don't change are easier to understand than things that do.
+## Things that don't change are easier to understand than things that do. {#s:finale-immutable}

 Programmers use the words *mutable* and *immutable* to refer to things that can be modified after they are created and things that cannot.